 1. Stardust (2007)

-Tristan (Charlie Cox), promises to bring a falling star for his beloved one (Sienna Miller), in order to win her heart.
-He embarks on a journey and arrives in a magical kingdom, where he discovers that the star is actually a young and beautiful girl (Clare Danes), whom he is forced to protect from an evil witch and flying pirates.
+Tristan (Charlie Cox), promises to bring a falling star for his beloved one (Sienna Miller), to win her heart.
+He embarks on a journey and arrives in a magical kingdom, where he discovers that the star is a young and beautiful girl (Clare Danes), whom he is forced to protect from an evil witch and flying pirates.
 Stardust is allegedly an homage to “pre-Tolkien English fantasy.”

 Before Tolkien, magic was wild and dangerous and more surreal and less about Good vs Evil.
 The creators aimed to produce a fantasy film that can be watched not just by the Lord of the Rings crowd, but also by people who wouldn’t be caught dead in a fantasy film.
 Stardust has many similar elements like a magical object quest and epic battles.
 This fantasy work will appeal to lovers of the genre.